Aftershocks Expected For Days After Magnitude 6.0 Quake Hits Along California-Nevada Border

 “We ran out of the building,” Estrada said.
 But the shaking continued, and “boulders the size of cars” fell onto nearby U.S. 395, she said.

-At one point, rockslides closed about 40 miles of the interstate, a major route through the northern Sierra Nevada, but the road reopened some hours later.READ MORE: More Mandatory Evacuations Issued For Beckwourth Complex Wildfire In Plumas County
+At one point, rockslides closed about 40 miles (64 kilometers) of the interstate, a major route through the northern Sierra Nevada, but the road reopened some hours later.READ MORE: Body Found In Sacramento River Near Garcia Bend Park

 Boxes flew off the shelves at Smith’s Food and Drug in Gardnerville, Nevada.